Benjamin Moore and Sherwin-Williams are two of the top-selling paint brands.

 Where It Is Sold

-You can buy Benjamin Moore paint in over 7,500 Benjamin Moore paint stores, Ace Hardware, and other independently-owned paint and hardware stores across the United States.
+You can buy Benjamin Moore paint at Ace Hardware and over 7,500 independently-owned paint and hardware stores across the United States.
 Use the Benjamin Moore store locator to find the closest location.

 Sherwin-Williams offers most of its paints exclusively in its nearly 4,400 owned and operated stores.
 You can buy it online at Sherwin-Williams.com and pick it up in-store.
 Use the Sherwin-Williams store locator to find the nearest store.